Check the Product Compatibility Chart for version information for all of our products.

 The next time you run your VBA host, Total Visual CodeTools appears on the module editor menu.

-This error occurs when you attempt to run the Update Wizard by double clicking the "Update.exe" directly instead of running it from the Windows Programs Menu shortcut.
+This error occurs in Total Visual CodeTools when you attempt to run the Documentation Wizard by double clicking the "Update.exe" directly instead of running it from the Windows Programs Menu shortcut.

 This is because the update.exe file requires parameters to run and return the correct information.
 In order to determine if there is an update available for this product, please run the update wizard program from the Windows Programs menu or Windows Metro menu.